 On February 24, 2022, the Russian Federation (Russia) started an unprovoked war against Ukraine.
 Russian troops attacked several large Ukrainian cities, including the capital, Kyiv, Mariupol, Chernihiv, Mykolaiv, Sumy, and objects of critical infrastructure, including the Chernobyl and Enerhodar nuclear stations, and aviation plant near Lviv.
 According to the New York City Bar Association, the attack constitutes a violation of the sovereignty and territorial integrity of Ukraine in breach of international law and the Charter of the United Nations.

 One hundred forty-one countries voted in favor of the UN General Assembly resolution "deploring" Russia's aggression against Ukraine and demanding the immediate and complete withdrawal of all Russian forces from Ukrainian territory.
-Western countries accused Russia of bringing the war back to Europe and disturbing regional peace, and causing a humanitarian crisis in Ukraine.
+Western countries accused Russia1 of bringing the war back to Europe and disturbing regional peace, and causing a humanitarian crisis in Ukraine2.

 The multi-national sanctions regimes bring new challenges to financial institutions and compliance professionals, as they are obligated to ensure their compliance programs are equipped to quickly enforce the continually changing sanctions, to timely apply asset-tracing and freezing requirements, and to appropriately adjust risk management processes and identify and tackle the new sanctions evasions and money laundering routes and trends.